The instrument you have bought is of value and will need looking after. Here are a few simple steps on how this should be approached.

 1. Clean the outside of your instrument with either a Lacquer Cloth (ACM254), or a Silver Cloth if you have a silver plated instrument (ACM502).
 This should be carried out every time you have finished playing.

-Clean and oil all the valves - wipe the valve dry before applying fresh oil.
+1. Clean and oil the valves - wipe them dry with a lint free cloth (OA0169) before applying fresh oil.

-To ensure correct performance and a long life for your Trumpet it is recommended that you have it serviced by a qualified repairer after 18 months to 2 years of playing.
+To ensure correct performance and a long life for your Trumpet, it is recommended that you have it checked by a professional repairer after 18-24 months.